 Landscape and irrigation subcontractors transform the exterior of a construction site into a beautiful and functional space.
 They handle everything from planting greenery to setting up irrigation systems that keep the grounds lush.

-Example Tasks: Designing garden layouts, installing automatic sprinkler systems, planting trees and shrubs, building outdoor patios.
+Example tasks: Designing garden layouts, installing automatic sprinkler systems, planting trees and shrubs, and building outdoor patios— all guided by detailed estimates from landscape takeoff services.

 9. Roofing Subcontractors

-Example Tasks: Installing shingles or metal roofing, applying waterproof membranes, repairing storm-damaged roofs.
+Example tasks: Installing shingles or metal roofing, applying waterproof membranes, repairing storm-damaged roofs, and reviewing material quantities generated through roofing takeoff software to ensure precision.

-Why They’re Important: The roof is the first line of defense against weather conditions.
+Why they’re important: The roof is the first line of defense against weather conditions.
 A well-installed roof not only protects a building from leaks but also helps with energy efficiency by providing proper insulation.
-Roofing mistakes can be costly, making skilled roofers a valuable asset on any project.

 10. Earthwork Subcontractors

-Before any construction can begin, earthwork subcontractors prepare the land.
 Earthwork subcontractors prepare the site for construction, shaping the land to meet the building's needs.
-They handle everything from excavation to creating proper drainage solutions.
+They handle everything from excavation to the creation of proper drainage solutions.

-Example Tasks: Digging foundations, grading for proper water flow, creating retention ponds.
+Example tasks: Digging foundations, grading for proper water flow, and creating retention ponds— all planned more efficiently using data from earthwork takeoff services.

 11. Painting Subcontractors

-Painting subcontractors add the finishing touches to a project, both inside and out.
+These types of subcontractors add the finishing touches to a project, both inside and out.
 Their work requires precision and an eye for detail to achieve a perfect finish that enhances a building’s overall look.
+Many professionals now use painting takeoff software to accurately estimate paint quantities, surface areas, and labor requirements before starting a job — ensuring projects stay on budget and schedule.

-Example Tasks: Preparing surfaces, applying interior and exterior paint, staining wooden features.
+Example tasks: Preparing surfaces, applying interior and exterior paint, staining wooden features— all supported by accurate estimates generated through painting takeoff software.

 12. Electrical Subcontractors